 Welcome to The University of Alabama School of Social Work International Field Placement Program!
 International field placements can serve as one of the most transformative learning opportunities that a student can experience.

 Helping students access and process these experiences serves as one of the central aims of The University of Alabama International Programs Office.
 The School of Social Work works closely with The Capstone International Center to help provide students with a rewarding experience that gives them a global perspective of the social work profession.

 Our international placement opportunities evolve depending on many factors, agency availability, supervisor availability and safety.
-We have established successful placements in Ghana, South Korea and China.
+We have established successful placements in Mexico, Ghana, South Korea and China.
 The Coordinator of International Programs works with students to create additional international field placement possibilities.
 Currently in planning are placements in:

 Admitted BSW and MSW field students who have completed the School’s field application through SWIS and passed a background check must also apply directly to the International Field Program.

 For questions about the international application process and international field placements, contact Debra Nelson-Gardell, associate professor and coordinator of international programs, at firstname.lastname@example.org or email@example.com.